Skip to content

 • Title: the issue title

-• Weight: percentage of this module’s grade
+• Weight: percentage of this repository’s grade

 • Description: instructions shown in the issue body, supports rich text